thecineintosh/solanawallet/README.md

 - **Advanced Filtering:** Slice and dice the data by platform, custody model, features, and security audits.
 - **Wallet Comparison:** Select wallets to compare side-by-side, or dive into detailed stats for each one.
 - **CSV Export:** Take the data offline for your own analysis.
+- **Comprehensive Coverage:** Includes major wallets like Phantom, Solflare, Backpack, Decaf, Jupiter Wallet, and many more from the [official Solana wallets page](https://solana.com/solana-wallets).

 ## Who’s It For?